Unity-Technologies/com.unity.multiplayer.samples.coop/Documentation/ART_NOTES.md

 * There are three tabs at the top for navigating your lighting options:
   * Scene: light baking options for the current scene(s)
   * Environment: settings for overall environment changes (ambient color, skybox, etc.) in your current scene(s)
-  * Baked Lightmaps: where you can look at your baked light maps if you have baked lighting for your current scene(s) <br /><br />
+  * Baked Lightmaps: where you can inspect your baked light maps if you have baked lighting for your current scene(s) <br /><br />

 > **⚠ Important ⚠**
   >* The only baking settings that affect **performance of your game** are: